High-margin pickup trucks drive General Motors profit, shares rise

 GM reported a fourth-quarter loss in 2017 to adjust for an overhaul of the U.S. tax system.
 Excluding those charges, the automaker had reported net income of $2.4 billion.

 GM’s pre-tax margin for North America was 10.2 percent, down from 10.7 percent a year earlier.
-The automaker said that 46,500 hourly U.S. workers would receive a profit-sharing payment of up to $10,750 each.

-GM on Monday said it was starting to cut about 4,000 salaried workers in the latest round of restructuring announced in November that will ultimately shrink its North American white-collar workforce by 15 percent.
+GM said Monday it was starting to cut about 4,000 salaried workers in the latest round of restructuring announced in November.

-The automaker said on Tuesday it would add 1,000 workers at its Flint, Michigan, plant to build heavy-duty pickups, giving priority to those laid off at other plants.
+The Detroit automaker has received political blowback after announcing in late November that it would close five plants in North America that mostly produce less-popular sedan models.

-GM has received a great deal of political blowback after announcing late November that it would close five plants in North America that mostly produce less-popular sedan models.
+GM said Tuesday it would add 1,000 workers at its Flint, Michigan, plant to build heavy-duty pickups.

 The company maintained its full-year 2019 adjusted earnings forecast of between $6.50 and $7 per share.